-A Glenn shunt is the second of three surgeries (following the Norwood procedure and preceding the Fontan procedure) used to treat a severe form of congenital heart disease called hypoplastic left heart syndrome, in which babies are born with a functioning right ventricle and a small, underdeveloped, nonfunctioning left ventricle.
+A Glenn shunt is the second of three surgeries — following the Norwood procedure and preceding the Fontan procedure — that Phoenix Children's Hospital uses to treat a severe form of congenital heart disease called hypoplastic left heart syndrome.
+Hypoplastic left heart syndrome occurs in babies born with a functioning right ventricle and a small, underdeveloped, nonfunctioning left ventricle.

 During this operation, the Blalock-Taussig shunt that we placed during the prior Norwood procedure is removed.

 Then, the superior vena cava (the large vein that brings oxygen-poor blood from the head and arms back to the heart) is connected to the right pulmonary artery.